cmpitg/ulquikit/src/guide.md

   /path/to/executable
   ```

-The is a repeated process and might be very troublesome, thus users might want
+This is a repeated process and might be very troublesome, thus users might
-to *define one command to rule them all*:
+want to *define one command to rule them all*:

   ```sh
   # Generate docs and source code, then compile, and run tests all at once
   ulqui build_all_then_test
   ```

-This is when the project structure would look like:
+This is when the project structure looks like:

 ```
 <project-name>/